Occupational name meaning "blacksmith"

 Occupational name for a baker, from French fourneau

-From a nickname which indicated a person who came from France.
+From a nickname that indicated a person who came from France.
 It is typical of the area around Naples.

 From Middle High German vriunt